PBSW/SSD-Compulsory-Password-Manager/README.md

 As this is a distributed system, CORS must be configured in order for the frontend and backend to communicate.
 Since only these two should be in communication for in the systems current state, a single policy for allowing a `http://localhost:4200` origin with any method is active.
 Should a third party attempt to make requests to the backend, they would be met with CORS errors.

-##### HTTPS Enforcement

-HTTPS is enforced for the backend, to ensure the communication between the frontend and backend is encrypted.

 #### Access Control